This is painful, but please don’t look away.

 We cannot all be on-the-ground Freedom Fighters, but we can all do something.

 Don’t look away.
-Sisters like Nira are counting on you.
+Our sisters are counting on you.